Audi e-tron review - Practicality, comfort and boot space

 The Audi e-tron is a spacious family SUV.
 By avoiding the temptation to fit an extra pair of seats in the boot, the engineers and designers have managed to maximise space in the second row to ensure even tall adults can get comfortable.

 There’s loads of head and legroom in the rear, and you can fit three across the back for short journeys.
 Of course, up front there’s more than enough adjustment in the driver and passenger seats, with decent visibility all round.
-Just make sure you avoid those digital door mirrors!

 The 605-litre boot is a really decent size, but a Tesla Model X is roomier with all its seats folded flat.
 Don’t let that put you off, however, as the e-tron’s maximum 1,755-litre capacity with the rear seats down is more than competitive against similarly sized and conventionally-powered rivals like the Q5 (1,550 litres) and Mercedes GLC (1,600 litres).
 It even beats the electric Jaguar I-Pace’s 1,443-litre load bay.